omerfbaltaci/chatbot_assistant/README.md

 torch
 ```

-Add any other packages you used (e.g., `nltk` if you still use some preprocessing features).
+If you use additional libraries like `nltk` for preprocessing, make sure they are also listed.

 ---

 ## 🔮 Future Plans

-This project is the foundation for a broader goal.
+This chatbot is the foundation for a broader goal.

 Planned enhancements:

-* Integration with **OpenAI API** for richer and more intelligent responses.
+- 🔗 Integration with **OpenAI API** for more advanced and intelligent responses.
-* Developing a **web or mobile interface** for better accessibility.
+- 🖥️ Development of a **web or mobile interface** to make the chatbot more accessible.
-* Expanding the dataset to cover more diverse and detailed academic questions.
+- 📚 Dataset expansion to cover more diverse and complex academic questions.
-* Deployment within the **Acunmedya Akademi** as an internal student support tool.
+- 🏫 Deployment within **Acunmedya Akademi** as a real-time student support tool.

-This chatbot is expected to evolve into a full-featured assistant tailored for educational environments.
+This project is expected to evolve into a powerful assistant tailored for educational environments.

 ---